home-sweet-gnome/dash-to-panel/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Things to do first**
+- Confirm that the problem persists when Dash-to-Panel is the only enabled extension.
+To do so, disable every other extension, then restart gnome-shell by running the `r` command from the prompt that appears when pressing Alt+F2 on an X.org session, or by logging out/in on a Wayland session.
+- Look for Dash-to-Panel errors in your log.
+To do so, run the `journalctl /usr/bin/gnome-shell -f -o cat &` command and reproduce the problem.
+- Search existing opened and closed issues to see if the problem has already been reported.

 **Describe the bug**
 A clear and concise description of what the problem is, any steps to reproduce, and what you expected to happen instead.